jupyter/nbgrader/nbgrader/docs/source/user_guide/installation.rst

 	jupyter nbextension --help-all
 	jupyter serverextension --help-all

-For instructions on installing the "Assignment List" extension for all users in a shared server setup, please see the :ref:`advanced installation instructions
+For advanced instructions on installing the *assignment list* extension please see the :ref:`advanced installation instructions<assignment-list-installation>`.
-<assignment-list-installation>`.

 Quick start
 -----------